 The eye has different receptor systems for processing optical stimuli.
 The rod and cone systems are for visual perception.
 The rods

 are distributed uniformly across the retina.
-They are characterised by their high sensitivity to light and enable wide-angle vision at low levels of illuminance
+They are characterized by their high sensitivity to light and enable wide-angle vision at low levels of illuminance

 ).
-However, the visual acuity is low and colours are not perceived.
+However, the visual acuity is low and colors are not perceived.
 The cones

 Current research has shown that there is a further group of receptors in the retina: light-sensitive ganglion cells.
 These are not used for vision but provide important information about brightness, and therefore the duration of day and night.
 This perception of ambient brightness plays an important role in the circadian rhythm